torsday/notebook/README.md

 # Notebook

-A living document of my engineering notes.
+A living document of my notes; largely engineering, but lifestyle as well.
 As a work-in-progress, they're not always clean and organized; this will improve as the project evolves.
 Check it out, let me know your thoughts.

 -   Download the ePub here: <https://www.gitbook.com/download/epub/book/torsday/notebook>